FAQs

 Teachers pull from a variety of Waldorf curriculum and also incorporate classic literature, stories, and poetry.

-Are you an umbrella school or private school covering?
+Are you an umbrella school or a private school?

-No. Most of our students are registered with the county or an umbrella program as homeschoolers.
+No. Most of our students are registered with the county or a separate umbrella program as homeschoolers.
 Ultimately, you are responsible for your child’s education.
-We are here to offer educational enrichment.
+We are here to offer educational support.

 What is your admissions process?